tpratik345/Machine-Coding/React/notes-app/README.md

 ## Functional Requirement
 1. Render the data for sticky notes
 2. Drag & Drop
-3. No intersection of notes
+3. No overlap of notes
-4. Reset on intersection
+4. Reset on overlap
 5. Add new notes

 ## Non-Functional Requirement